What Business Licenses & Permits are Needed in New Jersey?

 State Business Registration

-All businesses must register with the New Jersey Division of Revenue and Enterprise Services at least 15 days before opening in the state.
-To register, file form NJ-REG.
+All businesses must register with the New Jersey Division of Revenue and Enterprise Services at least 15 days before operating in the state.
+To register, file Form NJ-REG.
 This registration provides for a state tax identification number and signing up for other relevant taxes.

 In addition to the state business license, many businesses need to be licensed at the local level in order to operate.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

 Newark – Several types of businesses are required to register for a business license in Newark.
 A few include tire shops, restaurants, pet shops, florists, and several others.